-As an established or up-and-coming property investor, you have many thousands of dollars at stake, so what have you got to lose by checking your options with a professional who has access to a range of bank and non-bank lenders?
+Whether you’re an established or up-and-coming property investor, you have hundreds of thousands of dollars at stake.
+So, what have you got to lose by discussing your options with a professional who has access to a range of bank and non-bank lenders?

-For a free, no obligation chat about your current or intended property investment lending with an Authorised Financial Adviser - in this case often referred to as a mortgage broker - about your lending, call 0508 MILESTONE (0508 645 378) or leave your details below.
+For a free, no obligation chat about your current or intended property investment lending with an Authorised Financial Adviser, call 0508 MILESTONE (0508 645 378) or leave your details below.